 Can Property Acquired During the Marriage Still be Non-Marital Property?

 Yes.
 There are exceptions to the general rule that property purchased during the marriage is marital.
 Generally, if the property was received by inheritance to one spouse, it is non-marital.
 Also, if the property was a gift from someone to one spouse, it is non-marital.
-However, a gift from one spouse to the other, even if made indirectly by way of a third-party, is marital property which is subject to division by the judge.
+However, a gift from one spouse to the other, even if made indirectly by way of a third party, is marital property that is subject to division by the judge.

-What If I Receive Property After the Divorce Case is Filed?
+What If I Receive Property After the Divorce Case is Filed in South Carolina?

 Property received after either spouse files a case for divorce or separate support and maintenance might not be marital, even though it was acquired during the marriage.
 Specifically, after the court issues a temporary order, or after the parties sign a settlement agreement, or after the court issues a final order dividing the property, any acquired property is likely non-marital.
 Also, if the parties enter into a written contract, subject to strict rules, that property acquired by one spouse will be non-marital, then it can be non-marital, although there are ways for the other spouse to get around this.
 Always run it by your divorce lawyer before you buy or receive any property during the case.

-If Non-Marital Property Increases in Value, is the Increase Considered Marital Property?
+If Non-Marital Property Increases in Value, is the Increase Considered Marital Property in South Carolina?

 No. However, if the increase resulted directly or indirectly from the efforts of the other spouse during the marriage, then the increase might be marital.
 For example, if the Husband inherits a house during the marriage, it is non-marital, at least initially.
 If the Wife uses her money and labor to help build a deck in the backyard, the increased value from the deck could be marital.